linusrogge/linusrogge-v15/content/timeline/2023/03/ode-to-letters.md

 People used to live without phones, without instant messaging, and still led a purposeful and rewarding life.
 It is, to an extent, imaginable that their lives were actually much more fruitful than a lot of the current ones appear to be.

-> »Simply put, humans are not wired to be constantly wired.« *Cal Newport · Digital Minimalism*
+> “Simply put, humans are not wired to be constantly wired.”
+*Cal Newport · Digital Minimalism*

 Given a larger availability of disconnectedness, writing and receiving letters was the only reasonable form of (long-distance) communication.
 The first occurrence of this type of communication is tracked back to 500 BC, which is an incredible span.